dsteves8000/MM2Optimization/README.md

 clears * (27 + AvgOfClearedWRs) + (TotalPlays - clears)*12 = timeSpent

-Where AvgOfClearedWRs is unknown because of the WR cutoff time variable.
+where AvgOfClearedWRs is unknown because of the WR cutoff time variable.